calliecameron/dotfiles/packages/README.md

+# Packages

 For each package, create a folder here with the same name as the package, containing any of the following files:

-- `setup.bash`: if the package requires installing anything (i.e. it isn't just shell functions), this file should contain the bash function `_install`, and optionally `_update` and `_can-install` if any dependencies are required.
-If the package clones a git repository, and can optionally use SSH, the variable `OFFER_GIT_SSH` should be set, and the installation script will ask the user whether to clone using SSH.
-The result is stored in `USE_GIT_SSH`, which will be available to `_install`, and will be non-empty if SSH cloning is desired. `_install` is called with the working directory set to `DOTFILES_PACKAGE_INSTALL_DIR`. `_update` is called with the working directory set to `PACKAGE_INSTALL_DIR` if it exists, else `PACKAGE_CONF_DIR`.
+- `setup.bash`: if the package requires installing anything (i.e. it isn't just shell functions), this file should contain the bash function `_install`, and optionally `_update` and `_can-install` if any dependencies are required. `_install` is called with the working directory set to `DOTFILES_PACKAGE_INSTALL_DIR`. `_update` is called with the working directory set to `PACKAGE_INSTALL_DIR` if it exists, else `PACKAGE_CONF_DIR`.